syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinUI Calendar control | Syncfusion
-description: Learn here about getting started with Syncfusion WinUI Calendar control and more details.
+description: Learn here all about getting started with Syncfusion WinUI Calendar control and more details of the basic features needed to get started.
 platform: WinUI
 control: SfCalendar
 documentation: ug